Home >

 Hayagriva Jayanti:

-Hayagriva Jayanti is the day which celebrates the appearance of Hayagriva Avatara of Lord Vishnu.
+Hayagriva Jayanti is the day in which the appearance of Hayagriva Avatara of Lord Vishnu is celebrated.
 The Hayagriva Avatara rescued the Vedas from demon Hayagriva.
 Hayagriva Jayanti falls on Shravana Poornima.

 Refer to: